siruthesiru/pilliac/content/posts/Study Buddies/generating-sample-code-with-openai-playground.md

 date = 2022-08-23T16:00:00Z
-description = "But, much like everything, there is a catch." series = [] tags = ["Guides"] title = "Study Buddies: OpenAI Playground for Programming Studies"
+description = "But, much like everything, there is a catch." series = [] tags = ["Guides", "Programming"] title = "Generating Sample Code With OpenAI Playground"

 +++
 Some feller in a "Ways To Help You Study" video on the tube would probably tell you about tools that they wish they knew